TABurrows/taburrows.github.io/_docs/google-cloud/networks-Load-Balancers.md

 Custom Static Routes are included in VPC Network Peering sharing (unlike the Default Static Route to the Internet)

+Client VMs send packets to the LB BEs through VPC Net Routing, in a bump-in-the-wire fashion

 A Hub-and-Spoke Topology can be configured with your next-hop firewall virtual appliances located in the hub VPC Network by doing the following:
 - In the Hub VPC Network, create an Internal TCP/UDP Load Balancer with the Firewall Virtual Appliances as the Backends.